testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **URL which Contains**

-- Enables you to retrieve a URL from an email message containing specified substrings or parameters.
+- Enables you to extract a URL containing specific parameters from the email.
-- It searches for URLs embedded in email content that include the provided substring.

 <style>
   .example-container {